mlavi/hugo/content/post/devops-maturity-diagram.md

 >Let me share what I’ve learned on my journey to DevOps: it is a culturally rendered term and it has a different meaning for everyone.

-In that article, I go on to define DevOps and explain the term:

-> <div style="text-align: center; font-weight: bold; font-size: large;">DevOps
- is the <em>process</em> of removing all friction
- <br />between the developer and customer value.<br /><br /></div>

-Let me share my experience to easily chart the progressive stages of DevOps maturity.
+In that article, I go on to define DevOps and explain the term.
+Let me share my experience to easily chart the journey of progressive stages to DevOps maturity.
 <!--more-->

 # Inspiration #